Habitat Library & Resource Centre Guidelines

 - Wi-Fi facility is available in the HLRC and coupons for using the same may be collected from the Readers Advisory Desk.

 - Dependents may use the Temporary RFID cards available at the Readers Advisory Desk, to facilitate access to the washrooms from the Rear Door.
-Entry and exit is not allowed from the Rear Door of HLRC, which has been opened only for access to the washrooms.

 - Dependents are requested to adhere to all the guidelines for usage of the HLRC, which they may carefully read before using the HLRC; staff have been authorized to enforce them strictly.